 Cleaning & Sanitation

-- Cleaning: Each location maintains a variety of tools and processes designed to ensure the highest levels of cleanliness are maintained at all times.
+- Cleaning: Our dining locations maintain a variety of tools and processes designed to ensure the highest levels of cleanliness are maintained at all times.
 Each associate has a Day-At-A-Glance Tool to use as a guide for specific cleaning requirements for every station and space.

-- High Touch Cleaning: Extra and frequent cleaning of all surfaces and items that are at higher risk of contamination (door handles, light switches, condiment stations, etc.).
+- High Touch Cleaning: Extra and frequent cleaning of all surfaces and items that are at higher risk of contamination (door handles, light switches, beverage stations, etc.).

-- Guests: Increased availability of hand wash stations, hand sanitizer, ‘no-touch’ service options and targeted signage and communication to promote hand hygiene.
+- Guests: Increased availability of hand wash stations, hand sanitizer, ‘no-touch’ point of entry and service options and targeted signage and communication to promote hand hygiene.
 Additionally we will offer disposable gloves to all guests for use during their time in our locations.

 - Employees: Substantial and ongoing hand hygiene training, an increased schedule of mandatory hand washing (every 20 minutes) and appropriate use of PPE (gloves).